algotrade-research/plutus-guideline/standard/STANDARD.md

 A series of questions to guide the projects to adhere to open source standards

 ## 0 Introduction
-This guideline is used to assess the open-source conformity of collborated projects in differences ALGOTRADE Training Program, including:
+This guideline is used to assess the open-source conformity of collaborated projects in different ALGOTRADE Training Programs, including:
 - Algo Researcher
 - Internship
 - Algorithmic Trading Course
-- and collaboated University Thesis Project.
+- and collaborated University Thesis Project.

 Below listed the requirement of each aspects of an ready-to-publish open-source project.
 There are current seven (7) aspects:
 1. Documentation